MGeovany/MGeovany/README.md

 ## Hi, 👋 I'm Geovany
  I am a Software Engineer

--   🔭  Working in  personal projects with Javascript, Express, React and MongoDB
+-   🔭  Working in  personal projects with MongoDB, Express, React and Node
  - 💞️ I’m looking to collaborate on any  website as front-end developer

 ### Contact me